qsliu2017/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 In order to avoid a single point of failure, this instance should be deployed at least as a single instance ASG so that it will be automatically re-established upon failure.
-If HOT/HOT High Availability is desired, the ASG should have two instances registered against the same runner tokens.
+If HOT/HOT High Availability is desired, the ASG should have two instances registered against the same Runner Registration Tokens.

 By having an ASG you can also elect to use spot instances for the docker-machine instance - especially if you are running two or more instances.